 Assuming that the Original Class B Trust is classified as a grantor trust, the dissolution of the Original Class B Trust and distribution of interests in the related Successor Class B Trust will not be a taxable event to U.S. Class B Certificateholders, who will continue to be treated as owning their shares of the property transferred from the Original Class B Trust to the Successor Class B Trust.
-If the Original Class B Trust is classified as a partnership, a U.S. Class B Certificateholder will be deemed to receive its share of the Equipment Notes and any other property transferred by the Original Class B Trust to the Successor Class B Trust in a non-taxable transaction.
+If the Original Class B Trust is classified as a partnership, a U.S. Class B Certificateholder will be deemed to receive its share of the Equipment Notes and any other property transferred by the Original Class B Trust to the Successor Class B Trust in liquidation of its interest in the Original Class B Trust in a non-taxable transaction.
 In such case, the U.S. Class B Certificateholder's basis in the property so received will be equal to its basis in its interest in the Original Class B Trust, allocated among the various assets received based upon their bases in the hands of the Original Class B Trust and any unrealized appreciation or depreciation in value in such assets, and the U.S. Class B Certificateholder's holding period for the Equipment Notes and other property will include the Original Class B Trust's holding period.